NicolasIsla/MetaLearning-Seg-Crops/README.md

 The repository supports Multi-Temporal Semantic Segmentation using geospatial foundation models.

-It is also possible to train a [supervised baselines](#-fully-supervised-baseline), based on UTAE.
+It is also possible to train a [supervised baseline](#-fully-supervised-baseline), based on UTAE.

 ## 🛠️ Setup
 Clone the repository: